RecklessSnips/PubSub/README.md

 This News PubSub project consists 5 repository with 4 microservices + 1 library:

-1. NewsManager: Responsible for extract News from the NewsAPI.org or NewsData.io periodically, and broadcast the News to the Solace Event Broker (Direct Publish).
-Right now only support for BBC, CNN, Reuters, NY Times, and Economist.
+1. NewsManager: Responsible for extracting news from [NewsAPI.org](https://newsapi.org/) or [NewsData.io](https://newsapi.org/) periodically and broadcasting the news to the Solace Event Broker using direct publishing.
+Currently, it supports only BBC, CNN, Reuters, The New York Times, and The Economist.
-2. NewsSubscriber: Responsible for listening to all the News and save them to display on the landing page (just for fun but not really useful).
+2. NewsSubscriber: Listens to all incoming news and stores them for display on the landing page.
+This is just for fun, not a big concern.
-3. Notifications: The core microservice, responsible for subscriptions and broadcast the news to the client.
-The logic is that: always listen to the Broker, and whenever a News object is received, check it if the source of hte News is bing subscribed, if not, filter it out, if yes, publish to the Broker's Message Queue.
+3. Notifications: The core microservice.
+It handles user subscriptions and broadcasts relevant news to clients.
+The logic is as follows: it continuously listens to the broker, and upon receiving a News object, checks whether the source of the news is currently subscribed by any user.
+If not, it filters the news out; if yes, it publishes the news to the broker’s message queue.
-4. SEMP: This is mainly for the Header component in the frontend, to display the unread messages in the Bell dropdown (as shown in the video).
+4. SEMP: Primarily used by the frontend’s Header component to display the number of unread messages in the notification bell dropdown (as shown in the demo video).
-5. Utils: This is the library, it provides the News structure, error, API Response, and most importantly, the Connector class.
-This class has the essence, simplest way how to use Solace Event Broker's API.
+5. Utils: A shared utility library that provides common structures such as News, error types, API responses, and, most importantly, the Connector class.
+The Connector encapsulates the core logic and simplest way to interact with the Solace Event Broker API.

 ## Workflow
 ![](/Users/ahsoka/Desktop/NewsPubSub Workflow.png)